ITfoxtec/FoxIDs/docs/saml-2.0.md

 ## Connect AD FS as RP
 An AD FS can be connected to FoxIDs with SAML 2.0 acting as an RP where FoxIDs is acting as an IdP.

+This example requests login through the `login` up-party, which can be changed depending on the scenario.

 Configuring AD FS as RP using the following steps.